BakiAdol/Android-Project/README.md

 # Assembly-Problems-and-Solution

-This is and Android Application.
+This is an Android Application.
 In this project there are diffrient types of problems and solution using Assembly Language.